We may earn a commission when you buy through links in our articles. Learn more.

 • Expensive

-However, as we noted in our S24 Ultra review, what lets this device down is its tendency to get “toasty while gaming,” which is hardly ideal if you’re in a session for the long haul.
-Furthermore, while the device’s AI features are innovative and useful, they’ll likely cost more money, upping the amount you spend on this device.
+As we state in our review, the downside is that the device tends to get “toasty while gaming,” which is hardly ideal if you’re in a session for the long haul.
+Furthermore, while the device’s AI features are innovative and useful, it seems Samsung is planning on charging for access to these tools in the future, which means spending more money.

 Read our full Samsung Galaxy S24 Ultra review.